 “Well then…” Izsak held out his hand and flicked his wrist.
 There was a flash of light and a buzz of warmth.
 A familiar shape formed in Izsak’s palm.
 A pistol.

 “Are you really going to—”

 * * *

-He had pulled the trigger nearly point blank, yet he was running for his life.
-He had somehow managed to make it off campus, but the royal palace was kilometers away despite it being within sight.
+Izsak had pulled the trigger nearly point blank, yet he was running for his life.
+He had somehow managed to make it off campus, but the royal palace was still kilometers away despite it being within sight.

 Unfortunately for him, the route connecting the university campus to the royal palace was completely deserted.
 No witnesses.
 Nowhere to hide.
 Talk about bad luck.

 Izsak spotted a tree in the distance.
-He darted toward it and ducked behind, pressing his back against the trunk and trying to calm his heavy breathing.
+He darted toward it and ducked behind it, pressing his back against the trunk and trying to calm his panting.
 Tuning his ears to the silence that permeated around him, he waited.

-“You’re a Conjurer, Wtorek,” came a sympathetic sigh from his side.
-“Projectors are the fighters, Transmutationists the healers, Manipulators the spies, Elementalists the destroyers, Conjurers—well.
+“You’re a Conjuror, Wtorek,” came a sympathetic sigh from his side.
+“Projectors are the fighters, Transmutationists the healers, Manipulators the spies, Elementalists the destroyers, Conjurors—well.
 The best you can do is support others.
 You can’t win battles on your own.
-Especially against a Specialist.
-This was hopeless since the beginning.
+Especially against a Diverger.
+This was hopeless from the beginning.
 You should know this.”